bqv/hebi/SPECIFICATION.md

 2. Nodes must reject termtime messages from any unregistered node

 ### Hydra Protocol Messages
+NB: Nodes must relay all messages if previously unseen

 #### Term (Gossip)
 *A leader has been established, the network is in-term.
 Nodes should be transmitting data and keepalives*

 3. `PING term val id`
   * Heartbeat broadcast by the leader only.
 Any other sender must be ignored.
-  * Cohort: All nodes must relay this message, and should reply to it.
+  * Cohort: All nodes should reply to it.
 Higher term takes priority.
   * Leader: If this message is received from another id with same term, trigger an election.
   * `term` (`int`): Index of the current term.
 If this is greater than expected, update leader.
   * `val` (`string`): Identifier for uniqueness.
 Nodes must not relay the same ping twice